 The same laws that prohibit discrimination also prohibit retaliation against employees who file a discrimination claim or otherwise exercise their rights.
 Retaliation can take a number of forms, including demoting an employee, refusing to promote an employee, or giving the employee unjustified negative performance reviews.
 Even small things—such as changing an employee’s shifts—can be considered retaliation, if the employee finds those shifts less desirable.
 (To learn more, see our article on how to prevent workplace retaliation claims.)

 - If an employee files a claim with the EEOC, how long will it take to resolve?

-- Can the EEOC make me turn over all of my employee records if an employee files a discrimination complaint against me?
+- Can the EEOC make me turn over all of my employee records if an employee files a discrimination complaint?

 - What characteristics are protected under my state or local laws?